Frequently Asked Questions about the Parent Survey Data Collection

 Question 20: What are some options for improving response rates?

-Once the LEA receives an email listing of the usernames/codes that have not been used by parents, LEAs may send out reminder letters to parents, call parents, or request the help of a WSPEI Parent coordinator to contact parents.
+Once the LEA receives an email listing of the usernames/codes that have not been used by parents, LEAs may send out reminder letters to parents, call parents, or request the help of a WSPEI Family Engagement Coordinator to contact parents.
 Someone at the LEA should be assigned to monitor follow up of the survey to ensure high response rates (minimum of 20% and at least 6 respondents).
 LEAs should plan on multiple methods for follow up and include at least two attempts.

 Question 21: If we send a letter to both parents who live at separate addresses, and only one completes the survey, must we include the other parent in our follow-up?